A checklist of the most important things you need to do and pack before visiting Japan.

 - Travel insurance: Are you covered?

-- Safety: Have you registered your travel plans with smartraveller and checked the latest safety advice
+- Health and safety: Have you registered your travel plans with smartraveller and checked the latest safety advice

 on the region you're travelling to?